JeffAMcGee/marstime/README.md

 The tab bar icons were created by Alex Shutin at TWG.
 They are shared under the  CC BY-SA 3.0 license: http://blog.twg.ca/2009/09/free-iphone-toolbar-icons/

+The mars photo for the main icon is from JPL.

+FIXME: add JPL image credit here when you have internet access.

 License
 -------
 Copyright (c) 2012, Jeffrey McGee